dayeya/Registry/README.md

 # Registry
-A nice way to access windows registry!
+ Nice way to access the Windows registry!

 # Run this program
 Clone this repo by